cyberchriz/git/DataScience/general/docs/array.md

 usage: `#include <array.h>` or include as part of `<datascience.h>`

 description:
-- this class implements fast static stack-allocated numeric vectors, matrices and arrays
+- this class implements numeric vectors, matrices and arrays
 - 'under the hood' these are simple one-dimensional arrays
 - a multidimensional index will be internally converted into a 1d index
 - the main benefit of the class comes with the wide variety of mathematic functions that can be applied to these arrays